 There are several different techniques the surgeon can use for a chin enhancement procedure.
 Patients will have met with their BAAPS/BAPRAS surgeon for a consultation before the surgery to discuss the different options and the most suitable technique to achieve their goals.
 A chin enhancement usually takes around 1 hour to perform.
 However, this also depends on whether patients have additional procedures, such as a rhinoplasty performed simultaneously.
 Below is an overview of what will happen on the day of the procedure.

 Patients will have to sign a consent form before having surgery.
 Patients will sign this either on the day of the surgery or during the pre-operative assessment a week before.

-After signing the consent form, the surgeon may want to have a look inside the mouth or draw some lines on the face.
+After signing the consent form, the surgeon may want to look inside the mouth or draw some lines on the face.
 They will also discuss the goals of the procedure and what they will be doing.

-Patients will be walked to the anaesthetic room where they will meet their anaesthetist.
+Patients will be walked to the anaesthetic room, where they will meet their anaesthetist.
 This is the doctor who will be responsible for giving an anaesthetic.
 The surgeon will have discussed what type of anaesthetic the patient will have during the operation.
 This will either be a general or a local anaesthetic.
 A general anaesthetic will put the patient safely to sleep throughout the entire procedure.
 A local anaesthetic will numb the surgical area, and the anaesthetist will also give a sedative medication at the same time.
 This will help to keep the patient relaxed throughout the operation.

-There are also different techniques that the surgeon may use which include the following:
+There are also different techniques that the surgeon may use, which include the following:

 Here are some examples of silicone chin implants in the photo below.